brunoreis/jest-report/README.md

 This is a tool to show jest results on the browser.
 Initially it will show each run sequentially in the page.
 That will be a great time saver for a usual tdd flow.
 In a second iteration, it will consolidate multiple runs into one report, helping even more.
 A lot of nice interactions will be added to allow a quick keyboar navigation through the results.

+Roadmap
+---
+I started this this years and I'm slowly working on it at some nights and weekends.
+Some next steps I foresee:
+- improving layout
+- show/hide the inner elements of a describe block when cliking over its title ("Example Tests" and "Sucessfull and nested" in the image above)
+- show what failed, the error stack and any extra information on the failing tests
+- show/hide the failing tests content
+- buttons to open files in the code editor
+- ...

 How to Run it / Quick architectural overview
 ---